Select Page

 Political Struggles of Germany

-After World War II, Germany was divided into four occupation zones controlled by the United States, Soviet Union, France, and the United Kingdom.
-Tensions between the Western Allies and the Soviet Union intensified, leading to the division of Germany into two separate countries: West Germany (Federal Republic of Germany) and East Germany (German Democratic Republic) in 1949.
+Following the end of Second World War, the country was split into four zones of occupation: the United States, the Soviet Union, France, and United Kingdom.
+Tensions between the Western Allies and the Soviet Union intensified, leading to the division of Germany into two separate countries: In 1949 there were two different countries which use the name of Germany, these are West Germany or Federal Republic of Germany, and East Germany or German Democratic Republic.

 The Rising Migration Crisis

-Growing economic inequality and a population decline in East Germany exacerbated the migration crisis.
-The loss of skilled workers and professionals further weakened the East German economy, fueling resentment and fears within the government.
+Integrated economic inequality and dwindling population in East Germany deepened the crises of migration.
+The outflow of skilled and professional workforce compounded the problems in the East German economy, thus, indeed turning the heat on government.

 The Berlin Wall: A Solution?